Nibezak/payflow-package/docs/admin/extending/pages.md

 ## Writing Extensions

-There are three extension types Lunar provides, these are for Create, Edit and Listing pages.
+There are three extension types Payflow provides, these are for Create, Edit and Listing pages.

 You will want to place the extension class in your application.
-A sensible location might be `App\Lunar\MyCreateExtension`.
+A sensible location might be `App\Payflow\MyCreateExtension`.

 Once created you will need to register the extension, typically in your app service provider.